juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

 ```
 Note that different guides online recommend different paths to direct the `bash Ananconda...` to /anaconda/... or /anaconda3/...
 Make sure you are consistent between this line and the `echo` line you use to write to .bashrc.

-Then Run `nano install_pt2.sh` to open and edit, and paste the following into that file:
+Then run `nano install_pt2.sh` to open and edit, and paste the following into that file:
 ```sh
 #!/bin/bash
 sudo apt-get update -y